AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     end Expr_Func;

-Note that a case-expression uses commas to separate the alternatives (the :ada:`when` expressions).
+Note that we use commas in case-expressions to separate the alternatives (the :ada:`when` expressions).
 The code above corresponds to this more verbose
 version: